Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 - HealthForce Ontario Marketing and Recruitment Agency.

-The Lung Association – Ontario looks forward to working with government in making Ontario Health a success when work on the transition commences this spring.
+The Lung Health Foundation looks forward to working with government in making Ontario Health a success when work on the transition commences this spring.
 It is expected that changes will be phased in gradually and without interruptions to patient services.

 Our Patient-Focused Programs Breathe On

-Before, during, and after these reforms take effect, The Lung Association will continue pursuing its work to make Ontario – home to 2.7 million people living with lung disease – a safer place to breathe:
+Before, during, and after these reforms take effect, the Lung Health Foundation will continue pursuing its work to make Ontario – home to 2.7 million people living with lung disease – a safer place to breathe:

 - The Lung Health Info Line will continue to connect patients and caregivers with Registered Respiratory Educators for free, confidential advice and guidance about managing flare-ups, quitting smoking, improving indoor air quality and more